babyloniaapp/docs/logs.md

 <hr/>

+05.09.22 – Last hired dev does not live to the expectations, therefore we're still looking for a new developer to join lottery project, doing interviews on the Upwork. <br/>

+---

 04.09.22 - After analyzing our roadmap, goals and accomplished milestones, also consulting with few crypto professionals, we have decided to focus more on the smart contract games than traditional web2 gambling & casino games.
-Therefore, we will be updating our documents to be aligned with the project new goals..<br/>
+Therefore, we will be updating our documents to be aligned with the project new goals.<br/>

 ---